p0nyo/umsa-website/README.md

   - [x] stretch grid to parent container size
   - [x] format description text
 - [ ] events page
-  - [ ] shrink the images on events and add description on the right
+  - [x] shrink the images on events and add description on the right
   - [x] image carousel
   - [ ] link to "all events" -> "home/events" from "view all"
   - [ ] coming soon events
   - [ ] links to events
+  - [x] hover for more info about each event on carousel
 - [ ] teams page
   - [ ] get photos
   - [x] finish grid layout for teams